Elaboration Likelihood Model (ELM)

 Peripheral Route Processing

-In peripheral route processing, the target audience doesn’t care about the message as much and therefore has a low level of elaboration.
-The audience will put less effort into investigating the message and is influenced by secondary factors, such as the source’s credibility, visualisations, presentation, humour, or food.
+In peripheral route processing, the target audience doesn’t care about the message.
+This is a low level of elaboration.
+The audience will put less effort into investigating the message and is influenced by secondary factors.
+Examples of this are the source’s credibility, presentation, humour, or food.

 The peripheral route processing is weak, and the recipient’s engagement is low.
 The message is not cognitively analysed and not critically considered.
 Therefore, the recipient isn’t sure whether to agree or disagree with the message.
+This is because there are no peripheral cues.
 He can be distracted from the core by secondary issues such as the packaging material and marketing campaigns.

 Factors Route Determination

-The two most influential factors that affect the processing route a person uses to process the message are motivation and the ability to elaborate.
+The two most influential factors that affect the processing route a person are motivation and the ability to elaborate.
 A third factor has been added to this.

 Ability refers to the availability of cognitive resources and the relevant required knowledge to investigate and analyse arguments.
 The ability to process a message can be affected by, for instance, noise such as background sounds in a quiet library.
-The familiarity with a subject also determines whether or not engagement to encourage deep thought is achieved.
+The degree to which someone is familiar with a subject also determines whether or not engagement is achieved.

-Some psychologists list opportunity under ability, as it particularly relates to time and place and how much time a person has to make a decision.
+Some psychologists list opportunity under ability.
+This is because it relates to time and place and how much time a person has to make a decision.

 Imagine that two individuals, Daniela and Marta, need a new television.
 Daniela is very interested in technical gadgets and a regular customer of Amazon.
 However, Marta very rarely makes online purchases and is particularly interested in getting value for money.
 Amazon wants to persuade both people to purchase their new TV via their website.